mbogonko/Predicting-Recipe-Rating/README.md

    - Since a recipe can have numerous ratings from different users, we take an average of all the ratings to get a more comprehensive understanding of the rating of a given recipe.

-1. Split values in the nutrition column to individual columns of floats.
+1. Split values in the nutrition column to individual columns of ints.

    - Even though the values in the nutrition column look like a list, they are actually objects, which act like strings.
 Given by the description of the columns of the recipe dataset, we know what each individual values inside the brackets mean.
-To split up the values, we applied a lambda function then converted the columns to floats.
+To split up the values, we applied a lambda function then converted the columns to ints.
 It will allow us to conduct numerical calculations on the columns.

-1. Convert submitted and date to datetime.
+1. Add `'year'` to the dataframe

-   - These two columns are both stored as objects initially, so we converted them into datetime to allow us conduct analysis on trends over time if needed.
+   - `'year'` an int that represnts the year that a review was submitted

-1. Add `'is_dessert'` to the dataframe
+1. Add `'easy'` to the dataframe

-   - `'is_dessert'` is a boolean column checking if the tags of recipes contain 'dessert' since desserts typically have a higher amount of sugar.
-This step separates the recipes into two groups, ones that are dessert and ones that are not.
-This provides us another way to compare ratings of recipes with more sugar and ones with less sugar.
+   - `'easy'` is a boolean that represents whether the word easy is in the tags of a recipe

-1. Add `'prop_sugar'` to the dataframe
+1. Add `'carbs_binned'` and `'sugar_binned'` to the dataframe
-   - prop_sugar is the proportion of sugar of the total calories in a recipe.
-To calculate this, we use the values in the sugar (PDV) column to divide by 100% to get it in the decimal form.
-Then, we multiply by 25 to convert the values to grams of sugar since 25 grams of sugar is the 100% daily value (PDV).
-We got this value of 25 grams from experimenting on food.com with different amounts of sugar in a recipe.
-The experimentation allows us to understand the nutrition formula used on the website for recipes.
-Lastly, we multiply by 4 since there are 4 calories in 1 gram of sugar.
-After all these conversions, we end up with the number of calories of sugar, so we can divide by the total amount of calories in the recipe to get the proportion of sugar of the total calories.
-This data cleaning step is critical to allow us to make parallel comparisons on the amount of sugar in a recipe without concerns of extremely large values since all the values will be between 0 and 1.
+   - I split the carbs and sugar data into 2 equal sections based on if they were above or below the median.
+This makes it easier to visualize some of my plots that look at rating distribution across whether a recipe has a lot of sugar or carbs.
+These also help for my hypothesis testing where I find the difference between the mean rating of recipes that are above and below the carb median.

 #### Result
 Here are all the columns of the cleaned df.